 Mark litigates trademark, copyright, patent, advertising, libel, privacy, unfair competition, and trade secret cases, as well as technology and Internet-related claims.
 He advises clients with intellectual property, media, technology, and Internet issues.

 Mark has written one book, More Speech, Not Less: Communications Law in the Information Age, and more than a dozen law review articles and book chapters.
 His article on Internet linking law won the International Trademark Association's Ladas Award, and his article on artistic expression won a Burton Award for Legal Achievement.
-Mark has also taught Internet Law (2001-2008) and Censorship and Free Expression (2006-present) at Washington University School of Law.
-He has been listed in The Best Lawyers in America® (Copyright 2011 by Woodward/White, Inc., of Aiken, S.C.) since 1996.
+Mark has also taught Internet Law, and Censorship and Free Expression, at Washington University School of Law.
+He has been listed since 1995 in The Best Lawyers in America® (Copyright 2014 by Woodward/White, Inc., of Aiken, S.C.).